Z-siteA Companion to the Works of Louis Zukofsky

 despatch, etc. Same as DISPATCH, etc.

 desiderate, vt.
 To feel desire or need for; be in want of; miss. [< L. desideratus, pp. of desidero; see DESIRE.] —desiderative, I. a.
 Having, implying , or expressing desire.
 II. n.
 1. A desideratum.
 2. Gram.
-A derivative verb expressing desire. desideration
+A derivative verb expressing desire. desideration.

 desire: Syn.: appetency, appetite, aspiration, concupiscence, coveting, craving, hankering.
 Inclination is the mildest of these terms; it is a quiet, or even a vague or unconscious tendency.
 Even when we speak of a strong of decided inclination we do not express the intensity of desire.
 Desire has a wide range, from the highest objects to the lowest; desire is for an object near at hand, or near in thought, and viewed as attainable; a wish may be for what is remote or uncertain: or even for what is recognized as impossible.
 Craving is stronger than hankering; hankering may be the result of a fitful and capricious appetite; craving may be the imperious and reasonable demand of the whole nature.
 Longing is a reaching out with deep and persistent demand for that which is viewed as now distant but at some time attainable: as, the captive’s longing for release.
 Coveting ordinarily denotes wrong desire for that which is another’s.
 Compare APPETITE; FANCY; INCLINATION.

 desicator, n.
 1. One who or that which desiccates.
 2. An apparatus for drying meat, vegetable, etc. 3.
 Chem.
-A glass or porcelain vessel, tightly covered, to contain substances to be dried, with an arrangemetn for absorbing the moisture.
+A glass or porcelain vessel, tightly covered, to contain substances to be dried, with an arrangement for absorbing the moisture.

 Des Moines, n.
 1. A city (pop.
 126,470), capital of Iowa; seat of Drake University.
 2. A river in Minnesota and Iowa; length, 500 m. to Mississippi river. —Des Moines idea, municipal commission government, including initiative, referendum, and recall, as adopted by the city of Des Moines in 1897.